vlopezalvarez/ietf-l3-ospf-topology/I-D/draft-ogondio-opsawg-ospf-topology.md

 # YANG Data Model for OSPF Topology

-## YANG Model Overview

 The abstract (base) network data model is defined in the "ietf-network" module of {{!RFC8345}}.
 The OSPF-topology builds on the network data model defined in the "ietf-network" module {{!RFC8345}}, augmenting the nodes with OSPF information, which anchor the links and are contained in nodes).

 There is a set of parameters and augmentations that are included at the node level.
 Each parameter and description are detailed following:

 * Network-types: Its presence identifies the OSPF topology type.
 Thus, the network type MUST be ospf-topology.
-+ OSPF timer attributes: Identifies the node timer attributes configured in the Network-Element.
-They are SPF wait and the LSP generate.
++ OSPF timer attributes: Identifies the node timer attributes configured in the network element.
+They are wait timer, rapid delay, slow delay and the timer type (linear or exponential back-off).
 - OSPF status: contains the neighbours information.

-There is a second set of parameters and augmentations are included at the termination point level.
+There is a second set of parameters and augmentations are included at the link and termination point level.
 Each parameter is listed as follows:

 * Interface-type
 + Area ID